SF-WDI-LABS/tunely-angular/docs/controllers_example.md

 #### Applying this to controllers

-Let's refactor this `server.js` to use controllers:
+Let's refactor `server.js` to use controllers.
+Here's our starting point:

 ```
 // server.js